Angerme: 2017–2018: Sixth and seventh generation debut

 On January 11, 2017, Hello!
 Project announced the hiatus of Maho Aikawa until further notice, due to being diagnosed with panic disorder.

 On June 26, Musubu Funaki, who transferred from Country Girls and Ayano Kawamura as a former Hello!
 Pro Kenshūsei, joined Angerme as new 6th generation members.
 Musubu continued her activities as a full member of Country girls until June 30, where she then became a full member of Angerme, and held a concurrent position in Country Girls.
 The sixth generation began activities in the group at the Hello!
 Project 2017 SUMMER concert tour on July 15.

 On December 31, an announcement was posted to the Hello!
 Project website, stating that Maho Aikawa had decided to graduate from both Angerme and Hello!
 Project, after having been on hiatus from activities for the past twelve months.
 The graduation was effective immediately, making Aikawa the first of the third generation to graduate.

 On April 5, 2018, Ayaka Wada made an announcement that she would graduate in one year, in spring 2019 at the end of a spring concert tour.

-On November 3, seventh generation members Layla Ise and Haruka Ōta joined the group.
+On November 3, seventh generation members Layla Ise and Haruka Oota joined the group.